connexcs/docs/docs/setup/settings/servers.md

 2. Click **Reactivate** to activate your server.

    ![alt text][server-6]

-!!! warning "Impact to services"
-    If you are a serious carrier *Never let your account run out of credit*.
-It should go without saying, but if your account runs out of credit service will be impacted, it may not instantly be restored either.
-We will not consider any reactivation problems critical if you persistently top-up only enough credit to cover you for the next day.

 ## Server Clustering and User Location Registration
 ### User Location Registration